kalyanipatil-dev/smart-job-application-tracker/README.md

 ## Admin Access

-The application uses one predefined administrator account.
+The application uses a predefined Admin account.

-### Admin Login
+### Admin Credentials

 Username:
 `Kat`

 Password:
 `Kat@2026`

-The Admin account is automatically created when the application initializes the database.
+The Admin account is automatically created in the database when the application starts.

-There is:

-- No Admin Signup
-- No Admin First-Time Login
+Admin Signup and Admin First-Time Login are not available.
-- No Admin OTP setup
-- No Admin password creation page

-The Home page contains the small **Admin** button.
-Clicking it opens the **Admin Login** screen directly.
+The Home page contains the Admin button.
+Clicking it opens the Admin Login directly.

-After successful authentication, the Admin Dashboard provides:
+After successful Admin authentication, the Admin Dashboard provides:

-- User management
+- User Management
-- User status updates
+- User Status Management
 - Activity Logs

 ## Security

-The Admin password is converted to a PBKDF2-SHA256 password hash before being stored in the SQLite database.
+The Admin password is stored in the SQLite database as a PBKDF2-SHA256 hash.

-The normal User Signup form always creates accounts with the `user` role.
+The normal Create Account form creates only regular user accounts.

-Admin accounts cannot be created through the normal User Signup page.

-**Important:** Keep this repository private because the predefined Admin credentials are configured in `database.py`.
+Keep the GitHub repository private because the predefined Admin credentials are configured in `database.py`.